julia-actions/julia-format/README.md

 # Github Action For JuliaFormatter.jl

-> THIS DOES NOT CURRENTLY WORK.
-TRYING TO FIGURE IT OUT.
-IF YOU CAN MAKE IT WORK THAT WOULD BE GREAT :)

 Github action that runs [JuliaFormatter.jl](https://github.com/domluna/JuliaFormatter.jl) on your `.jl` files.
 See the help message in [format.jl](./format.jl) for detailed description of flags/arguments.

 ## Usage